rackerlabs/support-how-to/content/general/rackspace-referral-program.md

 Your relationship with Rackspace isn't a one-way street&mdash;we'll succeed together.
 That's why we've made the referral program as easy and transparent as possible.
-In the referral portal, you can see the status of all of your leads and compensation, and contact us for help.
+In the referral portal, you can see the status of all of your leads and compensation, and can contact us for help.
 Unlike most programs that have lengthy and complicated contracts, this program has no fees or commitments.
 It's just companies working together to build a strong offering in the marketplace.
 At Rackspace,